Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Simulations

 In this section, we conduct extensive simulations to illustrate the performance of the proposed methods.
-The simulations are conducted across varying dimensions $p=50, 60, 100, 300$ and window sizes $w=20,40,50,60$.
-We set $H=100$, $M=1000$, $q=1000$, and all detection delays are averaged at 1000 replications.
-We consider two data-generating distributions for the stream $\{\boldsymbol{x}_t\}$: (i) Multivariate normal distribution $N(\boldsymbol{0},\boldsymbol{R})$; and (ii) Multivariate Student's $t$ distribution, $t_5$, with degree of freedom 5 and covariance matrix $\boldsymbol{R}$.
-For each type of distribution, we examine three scenarios: Cases 1 and 2 represent non-sparse settings, while Case 3 represents a sparse setting, and Case 4 is a more general setting.
-Below $r$ denotes the off-diagonal element of the post-change correlation matrices, and $\lfloor \cdot \rfloor$ is the floor function.
+Simulations are carried out on varying dimensions $p=50, 60, 100, 300$ and window sizes $w=20,40,50,60$.
+We set historical data size $H=100$, number of signflip trials $q=1000$ and $M=1000$ in Algorithm \ref{alg:threshold} for threshold selection, and all detection delays are averaged at 1000 replications.
+We consider two types of data-generating distributions: (i) multivariate normal $N(\boldsymbol{0},\boldsymbol{R})$, and (ii) Student's $t$, $t_5$ with degree of freedom 5, with correlation matrix $\boldsymbol{R}$.
+For each distribution, only the correlation matrix changes after the change-point.
+We examine three scenarios: Cases 1 and 2 represent non-sparse settings, Case 3 represents a sparse setting, and Case 4 is a general setting.
+In the following, $r$ denotes the non-zero off-diagonal element of the post-change correlation matrix, and $\lfloor \cdot \rfloor$ is the floor function.

 \begin{itemize}

 \item Case 1: $\boldsymbol{R}_0 = \mathbf{I}_p$; $\rho_1(i,j) = r$ for $1\le i\neq j \le p$.

 \item Case 2: $\boldsymbol{R}_0 = \mathbf{I}_p$; $\rho_1(i,j) = r$ for $1\le i\neq j \le \lfloor p/2 \rfloor$ and 0 otherwise.